cnorthwood/liveblogging/README.md

     vagrant up

 This will start a VM at http://192.168.20.10 with a blank WordPress blog for you to experiment with.
 This must be running for the Cucumber tests to run.
 The database is wiped on every load of the sandbox.
+The username and password for the WordPress admin is admin and cucumber.

 Alternatively, you can run